Help the Higgins #VoteClimate campaign

 Let’s make climate #1 in Higgins!

-Do you have an hour or so to spare on Thursday mornings?
+Do you have an hour or so to spare on Thursday mornings 11-12?

 Join us outside Katie Allen’s office, 1343 Malvern Rd, Malvern, from 11am to noon, as we build support for our #VoteClimate campaign.
 We are meeting every Thursday, starting again from January 6th.

-The next Federal election is coming up soon, and we need volunteers
+The next Federal election is right here, and we need volunteers

 The window for action on climate is closing rapidly.
 Even in conservative electorates, the vast majority of Australians want faster climate action, to protect our health and our economic future.